pmuens/awesome-serverless/README.md

 - [My wish list for AWS Lambda in 2018](https://blog.binaris.com/my-wish-list-for-aws-lambda-in-2018/) - Personal wish list for features AWS Lambda should support in the near future.
 - [Bringing the best of serverless to you](https://cloudplatform.googleblog.com/2018/07/bringing-the-best-of-serverless-to-you.html?m=1) - Google Cloud Platform announcement blog post about recently added serverless features.
 - [Tim Wagner peers at the future of cloud computing](https://siliconangle.com/2018/07/24/conversation-aws-serverless-chief-tim-wagner-peers-future-cloud-computing/) - AWS serverless chief on the future of serverless and cloud computing.
+- [API Gateway - Lambda-Proxy vs. Lambda integration](https://medium.com/@lakshmanLD/lambda-proxy-vs-lambda-integration-in-aws-api-gateway-3a9397af0e6d) - In-depth post about the differences between the Lambda-Proxy and Lambda integration for AWS API Gateway.

 ## Screencasts